 Aglaia Tudor (she/her)

 We all have a story, a story that is dynamic and resilient in nature as it undeniably follows us through the lifelong journey of self-actualization.
 The complexities, dilemmas and challenges of the human experience are opportunities to find our truth and purpose.
-I have a strong interest in Emotionally Focused Therapy and believe that our emotions offer us a map to our deepest needs and fears.
+I am trained in Emotionally Focused Therapy and believe that our emotions offer us a map to our deepest needs and fears.
 As a facilitator, I aim to offer an honest, compassionate and authentic approach honouring that group members are the authors of their own story.
 I have a strong background in visual art and dance and have completed training as a yoga instructor.
-I hold a BSc (Honours) in Psychology at U of T and am currently completing my MA in Counselling Psychology at Yorkville University.
-I am honoured to be a part of Sheena’s Place and am committed to bringing my professional skills and personal dedication to best support our community.
+I hold a MA in Counselling Psychology from Yorkville and a BSc (Honours) in Psychology from U of T. I am honoured to be a part of Sheena’s Place and am committed to bringing my professional skills and personal dedication to best support our community.

 Alex is wearing a plaid shirt and smiling into the camera